MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-asr.md

 - Endpoints are running Windows 10 Enterprise or later.

 - Endpoints are using Microsoft Defender Antivirus as the sole antivirus protection app.
-[Using any other antivirus app will cause Microsoft Defender Antivirus to disable itself](/windows/security/threat-protection/microsoft-defender-antivirus/microsoft-defender-antivirus-compatibility).
+[Using any other antivirus app causes Microsoft Defender Antivirus to disable itself](/windows/security/threat-protection/microsoft-defender-antivirus/microsoft-defender-antivirus-compatibility).

 - [Real-time protection](/windows/security/threat-protection/microsoft-defender-antivirus/configure-real-time-protection-microsoft-defender-antivirus) is enabled.

 - Audit mode isn't enabled.
 Use Group Policy to set the rule to **Disabled** (value: **0**) as described in [Enable attack surface reduction rules](enable-attack-surface-reduction.md).

-If these prerequisites have all been met, proceed to the next step to test the rule in audit mode.
+If these prerequisites are met, proceed to the next step to test the rule in audit mode.

 ## Use audit mode to test the rule